Boilerplate “About Us” Website Pages Sabotage Conversion Rates. Time to Tell Your Story

 Storytelling, as it applies to business content writing, isn’t about spinning a yarn or fairy tale.
 It’s about telling how your company’s journey began and how your products or services exist in the world.
 It’s who you are and what you do for your customers, it’s how you add value to people’s lives and meet their needs.
 A compelling brand story gives website visitors a way to connect with you on a real-world level.
 People respond positively to a company that presents itself as a living, breathing entity run by real people offering worthwhile products and services.

-I approach writing this type of creative content for a client’s website not as storytelling in the fictional sense, but rather s as arranging the facts in a way that tells their story organically.
+I approach writing this type of creative content for a client’s website not as storytelling in the fictional sense, but rather to arrange the facts in a way that tells their story organically.
 Most of the time the history of a company and the people who own and operate it is unique and engaging.
 By creating an “About Us” page that offers a distinctive, informal, behind-the-scenes biographical narrative of the organization, potential customers are more likely to be drawn in.

 Periscope, a video streaming social networking service, developed a brilliantly simple “About Us” page that manages to cover the most significant elements of their company story in the first sentence.
 The goal was to create a strategic conversion funnel by enticing visitors to take a simple action.
 In a mere 100 words, Periscope manages to tell readers why the company’s app offers them value, even if they’ve never heard of it before: (click on image below to view live).